Zeioth/tokyonight-markdown-PR.nvim/README.md

+This fork is currently discontinued, as the new plugin [markdown.nvim](https://github.com/MeanderingProgrammer/markdown.nvim) covers the case of use in a colorscheme independant way.

 > Changes on this fork
 > * Markdown rainbow header highlights → #423
 > * Markdown notes highlights → #441